Dysnomia-Studio/devblog/src/content/blog/en/2022-03-18-alchemistry-steam-next-fest.md

 pubDate: '2022-03-18'
 updatedDate: '2023-12-24'
 heroImage: '../../../assets/alchemistry-hero.png'
+description: "During February 2022, with Alchemistry I participated for the first time in the Steam Next Fest.
+Here's a small article describing my journey during this crazy week."
 ---

 During February 2022, with [Alchemistry](https://store.steampowered.com/app/1730540/Alchemistry/) I participated for the first time in the [Steam Next Fest](https://store.steampowered.com/sale/nextfest), a Steam event that highlights hundred of demos from the game that will release in the following 6 months.
 I hoped to earn a few more wishlists, but I got far more than I expected.
 Here's a small article describing my journey during this crazy week.